MaxEtMoritz/PNavCopy/README.md

 ## Features
 With This Plugin you can...
-- Classify a portal manually as Stop, Gym or EX Gym or use the Info already collected with Pogo Tools (see [Integrations section](https://github.com/MaxEtMoritz/PNavCopy#integrations))
+- Classify a portal manually as Stop, Gym or EX Gym or use the Info already collected with Pogo Tools (see [Integrations section](#integrations))
-- Copy The Command to Clipboard or use a WebHook to send it directly to the appropriate Discord channel
+- Copy The Command to Clipboard, use a WebHook to send it directly to the appropriate Discord channel or use the [Companion Bot](#about-the-companion-bot)
 - Send all the Data already collected with PoGo Tools to PokeNav with a few Clicks
 - Pause the Bulk export and start off where you ended it
 - Check for modifications of Pogo Tools data automatically
-- Send or copy modification or deletion Commands for PokeNav
+- Send or copy modification or deletion Commands for PokeNav, or let the [Companion Bot](#about-the-companion-bot) do the work.
 - View your PokeNav community bounds as a circle on the map
 - Represent the state of the export in Colors with a highlighter: PokeStops are blue, Gyms red and Ex raid gyms have a red border and yellow filling.